 PostNL is the number one e-commerce and postal logistics provider in the Netherlands.
-On a given weekday, PostNL delivers on average one million parcels and 6.5 million letters throughout the Benelux, connecting the physical and the digital world.
+On a given weekday, PostNL delivers on average 1.1 million parcels and 8.1 million letters throughout Belgium, the Netherlands, and Luxembourg, connecting the physical and the digital world.
 PostNL is doing a lot more than delivering mail and parcels.
 It helps business customers to be successful, for example, by providing support in direct and online marketing, robotised order processing, or temperature-controlled medical transport.

 Digital transformation to be everyone's favorite deliverer

-As an organisation, PostNL wants to be everyone’s favourite parcel and mail deliverer.
+As an organization, PostNL wants to be everyone’s favorite parcel and mail deliverer.
 As customer demands are increasing, they want to reinforce this position by accelerating the digitalization of their customer experience and their own logistic networks and processes, to ensure shipments are moved swiftly, efficiently and sustainably from collection, to sorting and to delivery.

 MobileLog is a service that helps businesses track and trace their deliveries and vehicles in real time.
 Starting at only €15 per month, MobileLog helps businesses track their mobile assets, view dispatches on maps, send orders to drivers, and even get seamless feedback from customers.
 The company has been building their service on AWS for over a decade.
 With AWS, MobileLog has been able to build their product nimbly, scale operations and reliably serve the needs of large organizations such as newspapers and delivery companies.
 The MobileLog service integrates with virtually any established logistics system, but sometimes customers need help outside of the product, including education and consulting.